 Practically all casinos accept major debit and credit cards like Visa and Mastercard for deposits, but they are much less widely available for withdrawals.
 You can find some sites that allow them however, and when available they tend to be fairly fast.
 It’s common to have to wait a couple of days before the payment hits your bank account, making bank cards maybe not the fastest cashout option, but certainly not the slowest either.

 If your online casino has a physical branch or even a partnership with a real casino, you’ll be able to make withdrawals from your account in person.
 You just need to pay a visit to the cage with your account details and ID, and you’ll get your money in cash right there and then.
 These withdrawals are instant by their nature, but in truth won’t be an option for the vast majority of online gamblers.

 Slow Casino Payment Methods

 Wire transfers are a somewhat old school form of money transfers.
 They have declined in popularity for online gamblers over the decades, as e-wallets and other slicker payment technologies have been developed.
 However, lots of casinos still offer them as a dependable withdrawal option.
-Unfortunately, wire transfers tend to be both more expensive and slower than other methods, so we don’t really recommend using them unless you have no other options.
+Unfortunately, wire transfers tend to be both more expensive and slower than other methods, besides having more restrictions imposed on them, so we don’t really recommend using them unless you have no other options.